auyer/MemoryKV/README.md

 - In the Rust programming language
 - With a live feed of changes (it felt like a cool demo for my personal site)

 I started implementing an http web server using Axum.
 I did this because I am used to working with http and rest interfaces.
-I might implement my own connection method, but this will be fine for now.
+I might implement my own connection protocol, but this will be fine for now.
 Since I was using Axum I also added a `/metrics` endpoint for Prometheus.

 The "database" part I created with a simple HashMap, and protected it behind a RWMutex.